GravitonQ/Mathematica-Various/README.md

 # Mathematica-Various

-You can find various projects I worked on on Mathematica.
+You can find various projects I worked on with Mathematica.
 Feel free to contact me for any questions!